 Castles are quite a rare architectural feature for Russia.
-There are plenty of churches, fortified hermitages, well-preserved military fortresses and ancient manors of the nobility, but the castles are the great wonder (really yet to seek).
+There are plenty of churches, fortified hermitages, well-preserved military fortresses, and ancient manors of the nobility, but the castles are the great wonder.

 Here you can see three castles, but can you really guess which one is located in Russia?

 This trip was postponed several times during two long years, and who knows, maybe the beautiful mellow autumn gave us a shove to hit the road.
 Here it is, the château formerly owned by Count Khrapovitsky in the Vladimir region of Russia.

 The creation of this masterpiece on the Russian land is unique.
 These latitudes are known for a completely different architecture, and the appearance of such a castle in Russia is an anomaly.
 However, it exists, and we decided to find it, explore, and show you.

 Muromtsevo is located 220 kilometers from Moscow, in the Vladimir region.
 The distance from Moscow is not that far, but also not close enough for a day trip.
 Unfortunately, everything that you will see on your way would better passed over in a supersonic fighter.
 There is nothing worth seeing within these two hundred kilometers.
 Moreover, you will not find the basic civilization facilities here.
 Well, this is the modern Russian reality: the difference between city and country continues to grow.